 Asset Protection: Wyoming offers asset protection similar to Nevada.

 If personal asset protection is important, then Wyoming is a better choice than Nevada.
-The difficulties with bank accounts can be a deal killer for some.
+The difficulties with bank accounts can be a deal killer for some, though.